 For previous coco press releases, have a look at our archive.

-The industry audience will vote for the best public presentation of a project during the pitching session.
-The “coco Best Pitch Award” cash prize of €1.500 goes to the producer of the awarded project.
+The industry audience will vote for the best public presentation of a project during the pitch session.
+The cash prize of €1.500 goes to the producer of the awarded project.

-The winner of the “coco Best Pitch Award” will also receive the “Producers Network Award”, free accreditation to the Producers Network at the Marché du Film in Cannes the following year.
+The producer of a cocoPITCH project will receive the “Producers Network Award”, free accreditation to the Producers Network at the Marché du Film in Cannes the following year.

 The production arm of the renowned Romanian post-production facility Avanpost will offer the “Avanpost Pitch Packaging Award”, in-kind services up to €15.000 which may include financing strategy consulting, the project look-book as well as production/post- production for a proof of concept.